SCHOOL BULLYING AND RELATED CRUELTIES

 - using a broad measure of aggression (encompassing not just physical violence and overt harassment, but gossip, cyberbullying, ostracism, and other forms of indirect aggression), girls and boys are equally aggressive, but each disproportionately target girls, particularly girls who have started dating;

-- our friends are also our rivals, and aggression is especially likely between friends and other structurally equivalent schoolmates (those whose friendships and animosities overlap to a high degree) (forthcoming in the American Journal of Sociology);
+- our friends are also our rivals, and aggression is especially likely between friends and other structurally equivalent schoolmates (those whose friendships and animosities overlap to a high degree).
+This “frenemy” effect is also observed in online bullying.

 - aggression works: using elite status indicators from yearbooks (e.g., “best looking,” “most likely to succeed,” prom royalty, etc.), I found that sophomores who were more aggressive were more likely to join these elite cliques by their senior year, but only if they targeted victims who were aggressive themselves, high status, or socially close—either their own friends or other members of their friendship group; their victims, meanwhile, had virtually no chance of joining those elite cliques.